openprivacy/fennet/_posts/2003-07-10-identity-value-propositions.md

 layout: blog
 title: Identity Value Propositions
 date: 2003-07-10 02:44:23.000000000 -04:00
+teaser: In talking to colleagues about how one can market their data successfully and still remain in complete control of it, I see that there are areas that could use some clarification, or at least some use cases.
 categories:
-- blog
+- identity
-permalink: "/blog/2003/07/10/identity-value-propositions/"
-excerpt: In talking to colleagues about how one can market their data successfully and still remain in complete control of it, I see that there are areas that could use some clarification, or at least some use cases.
 ---
 In talking to colleagues about how one can market their data successfully and still remain in complete control of it, I see that there are areas that could use some clarification, or at least some use cases.
 Here are a couple of example areas designed to show how money can be made in an customer-centric <a href="http://www.identitycommons.net/">Identity Commons</a> profile economy.

 <b>Safeway</b>